Luis-Otter/portfolio-project/README.md

 **The Visual Learner**:

-- *Background:* A visual learner who prefers graphic content.
+- *Background:* A visual individual who wants a calming image or message.
-- *Feature Needed:* Infographics summarizing key mental health concepts.
+- *Feature Needed:* ICalming hero image.
 - *Acceptance Criteria:*
-  - Infographics are visually appealing and easy to understand.
+  - Hero image that conveys a sense of calmness through its colour and content.

 ## Design Decisions